build3r/TodayILearned/stoic_lessons/lessons_2021.md

 180. Aug 25: Use the path created by people before you as your guide rather than the only path.
 If you find a better alternative use it.
 You don't have to to follow people who stopped learning some 2000 years ago.
 181. Aug 26: Stoics work with the reverse clause, that unfortunate events can turn out to be for the best.
 182. Aug 27: There more humour to be found in most situations than hate.
 By looking for it you reduce the heaviness of the events.
+183. Aug 28: We may need wealth, but we should not become slaves to it.